 Multiple Crewing and Crew Rotation.
 Another potential strategy for increasing the percentage of time that Navy ships can be deployed is multiple crewing, which would involve maintaining more than one crew for each Navy ship.
-Potential versions of multiple-crewing include having two crews for each ship (dual crewing), three crews for every two ships, four crews for every three ships, or five crews for every four ships.
+Potential versions of multiple-crewing include having two crews for each ship (dual crewing), three crews for every two ships, four crews for every three ships, five crews for every four ships, or other combinations, such as eight crews for every five ships.
+The most basic version of Sea Swap maintains one crew for each ship, but Sea Swap could be combined with multiple crewing.
 For many years, the Navy's nuclear-powered ballistic missile submarines (SSBNs) have been operated successfully with dual crews.
 In 1997, a Navy study panel proposed multiple-crewing for other kinds of ships as part of a plan called the Horizon Concept.
-The abovementioned March 2002 CBO report presented the option of applying multiple crewing to the attack submarine fleet.
+The above-mentioned March 2002 CBO report presented the option of applying multiple crewing to the attack submarine fleet.

-Potential disadvantages of multiple crewing include the costs of recruiting, training, and retaining additional crews, the difficulty of achieving fully realistic training using land-based simulators, a reduced sense of crew "ownership" of a given ship, and increased wear and tear on the ship due to more intensive use of the ship at sea (which can reduce ship life).
+Potential disadvantages of multiple crewing include the costs of recruiting, training, and retaining additional crews, the difficulty of achieving fully realistic training using land-based simulators (whose use would be more necessary because a given crew would not always have access to a ship for training), a reduced sense of crew "ownership" of a given ship, and increased wear and tear on the ship due to more intensive use of the ship at sea (which can reduce ship life).
 The crew ownership issue does not appear to have led to any significant material condition problems for the Navy's SSBNs.
 Aside from the SSBNs, however, the Navy's existing ships were not designed to be operated intensively at sea with multiple crews.

-For multiple crewing and crew rotation, potential questions for Congress include Are these concepts more suitable for some kinds of Navy ships than others?
+For multiple crewing and crew rotation, potential questions for Congress include the following: Are these concepts more suitable for some kinds of Navy ships than others?
 How might they affect the readiness of forward-deployed ships?
 Should future Navy ships be designed to support multiple crewing and long-duration deployments with crew rotation?